oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

   either absolute path or only a filename in which case path to ISO domain is auto-detected.

+* `install_drivers`: optional key whether to install Windows drivers during conversion, default is `false`.
+If `install_drivers` is `true` and `virtio_win` is not specified, wrapper attempts to automatically select best ISO from the ISO domain.
+Note that when no ISO is found this does not lead to failed conversion.
+Just no drivers will be installed in this case.
+This is different from situation when `virtio_win` is specified but points to non-existing ISO, which is an error.

 * `allocation`: optional key specifying the allocation type to use; possible values are `preallocated` and `sparse`.